DFRobot/DFRobot_MAX31855_old/README.md

-# MAX31855 Library
+# DFRobot_MAX31855 Gravity: Digital High Temperature Sensor (K-type)
-This is a Library for MAX31855.
+MAX31855 is a temperature measuring device.This converter resolves temperatures to 0.25℃, allows readings as high as +1800℃ and as low as -270℃.

 ## Table of Contents